eleKit/eleKit.github.io/content/other.md

 sections:
   - block: collection
     content:
-      title: Other Projects
+      title: Selected Projects
-      text: I enjoy making things in spare time.
-Here are a selection of projects that I have worked on over the years.
+      text: Here are a selection of projects that I have worked on over the years.
       filters:
         folders:
           - other
     design:
       view: article-grid
-      fill_image: true
+      fill_image: false
       columns: 2
 ---